-For further information regarding the consultation process, please refer to our proposal document, onies of which can be located on the academy website or in hard copy fro copies of which can be located on the academy website of in hard copy from the school office.
-If you wish to further discuss this matter, or anything mentioned in this letter, please contact the school offic on phone number or email address .
+For further information regarding the consultation process, please refer to our proposal document, copies of which can be located on the academy website or in hard copy from the school office.
+If you wish to further discuss this matter, or anything mentioned in this letter, please contact the school office on phone number or email address.

 Yours sincerely,